lewoudar/gevent_socket/README.md

 # gevent socket

-Just playing with gevent, socket, h2 and ws_proto.
+Just playing with gevent, socket, h2 and wsproto.
 May be later I will finalize it in a package..

 The project contains: